dhanmane/Information-System-Analysis-And-Design/README.md

 Description of the project:
 ‘Little Voices’ Online Management System: Implemented a portal and management system that enabled Adoption Organization to track information of several departments on a one-stop platform.

-For more details about the project, please go through the files attached.
+For more details about the project, please go through the "ISAD REPORT.PDF" attached